IBM-Cloud/hackathon-prep-material/README.md

 ## Inspiring examples

 Looking for some inspiring examples?
-[Here is a gallery of 20 apps built on Bluemix.][watson_starter-kits] All of them with a cognitive capability and based on the Watson technology.
+[Here is a gallery of 20 well documented apps built on Bluemix.][watson_starter-kits] All of them with a cognitive capability and based on the Watson technology.
 Each has a link to the running app and also links to the source on github.

+And [here are almost 500 apps built on Bluemix from previous hackathons][devpost_url], many linking to the source code:

 ## Impressions from previous hackathons